visitscotland/vs-design-system/README.md

 - http://localhost:8080/cms/console: JCR Console that contains the configuration and the data of the CMS
 - http://localhost:8080/cms/repository: Query tool for the JCR Console.
 It can be queried through xPath or JCR
 - http://localhost:8080/essentials: Out-of-the-box set of tools that add some extra capabilities to the CMS
-- http://localhost:8080/actuator: Actuators functionallity that exposes information about the architecture of the application
+- http://localhost:8080/actuator: Actuators functionality that exposes information about the architecture of the application

 ### Development credentials
 - Username: admin